16X9: Death penalty stayed for 2 of 4 men convicted in fatal gang rape of Jyoti Singh

 Earlier, defence lawyers pledged to appeal all the way to the Indian Supreme Court, if necessary.

-A lawyer representing two of the accused in the India gang rape case is claiming that public pressure led police to fabricate evidence and beat confessions out of his clients.
+Lawyer AP Singh, who represented two of the accused, claims that public pressure led police to fabricate evidence and beat confessions out of his clients.

 “No decision should be taken under the pressure of media or on the basis of sentiments, but it happened in this case,” says lawyer AP Singh.

-Jyoti Singh, the young woman who was brutally beaten and viciously gang raped on a bus in New Delhi, India on Dec.
-16, 2012, gave police two statements.
+Jyoti Singh, the young woman who was brutally beaten and viciously gang raped on a bus gave police two statements.
 In the first, she recalled being attacked by two unidentified men.

 But in a second statement given shortly before she died, police claim she was not only able to remember being attacked by all six men; she also identified them by name.

 AP Singh says that dying declaration was given only after police had arrested the suspects.
 He believes police told the victim what to say to strengthen their case.

 “Afterwards, all these things were incorporated [into her story].
 Names, descriptions, identities…In the start, the victim said there were four people and she was raped by two of them.
 Now, how is it possible to involve six persons and hang all of them?”